Liu-Jinshuai/printease/docs/interfaces/interface_TsplLib.TsplLibInterface.md

 ▸ (`width`, `height`): `void`

-Set the width and length of the label paper
+@description: Set the width and length of the label paper

 ##### Parameters